 CS1passenger.RData

-These data files needs to be loaded into R by first saving them onto the computer you are going to be using in the examination.
+These data files need to be loaded into R by first saving them onto the computer you are going to be using in the examination.
 Once you have completed this then you need to load the data into R ready for use during the examination.

 Further guidance on how to do this can be found in “A Guide to CS1 and CS2 Examinations” on the website